cginternals/glbinding/README.md

 glTexParametere(GL_TEXTURE_2D, GL_TEXTURE_MAG_FILTER, GL_LINEAR);
 glTexImage2D(GL_TEXTURE_2D, 0, GL_R8, 64, 64, 0, GL_RED, GL_UNSIGNED_BYTE, terrain.data());
 ```
-Beware of the namespace these additional functions are defined in.
-These function signatures are *only* defined in the ```gl``` namespace.
-If you want to use per-feature API header and the patched signatures together in your project, you have to use either the ```gl``` namespace in addition to the other one or manually import the used alternative signatures into the other namespace (using ```using``` declarations).
+Note that these function signatures are *only* defined in the ```gl``` namespace.
+If you want to use per-feature API header and the patched signatures together in your project, you have to use either the ```gl``` namespace in addition to other ones or manually import the used alternative signatures into the other namespace using ```using``` declarations.

 #### Per Feature API Header